ejsdotsh/kubernetes-the-hard-way-raspberrypi/README.md

 # Kubernetes The Hard Way on RaspberryPi

 This tutorial walks you through setting up Kubernetes the hard way, on RaspberryPi.
-It is a fork of the incomprable [@KelseyHightower's](https://github.com/kelseyhightower) [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), heavily modified and/or rewritten to use RaspberyPi instead of GCP.
+It is a fork of the incomprable [@KelseyHightower's](https://github.com/kelseyhightower) [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), heavily modified to use on RaspberyPi.
 This guide is not for people looking for a fully automated command to bring up a RaspberryPi Kubernetes cluster.
 If that's you, then check out [Rancher's K3s](https://rancher.com/docs/k3s/latest/en/), or the [Getting Started Guides](https://kubernetes.io/docs/setup).

 Kubernetes The Hard Way on RaspberryPi is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a RaspberryPi Kubernetes cluster.